natejcq/Python4Everybody/README.md

 # Python4Everybody Specialization

-A collection of programs of  Python for Everybody specialization offered by University of Michigan on Coursera
+A collection of programs / notes of Python for Everybody specialization offered by University of Michigan on Coursera

 ex_04_06 is my attempt at the Assignment 4.6